Easy French bread pizza made with simple ingredients and ready in under 30 minutes. Perfect for busy weeknights or casual weekend meals.

 French Bread Pizza Tips + Variations

-- Line the baking sheet with foil for easy clean-up.
-This is a step that I highly recommend!
+- Line your baking sheet with foil for easy clean-up.
+It’s a simple step that makes a big difference.

-- Every oven is different…so place the baking sheet where your oven cooks evenly.
-In my convection gas oven, I move the middle rack up one notch.
+- Every oven is a little different, so place your baking sheet where the heat is most even.
+In my convection gas oven, I move the middle rack up one notch for best results.

-- Loaves of French bread vary in size, so adjust the ingredients accordingly.
-The loaves at my local Kroger bakery measure about 14 inches x 5 inches.
+- French bread loaves vary in size, so be sure to adjust the amount of sauce, cheese, and toppings to fit.
+The loaves from my Kroger bakery measure around 14 inches long and 5 inches wide.

 Semi-Homemade Pizza Sauce